-The series of articles on Manic Miner for Collectors is based on the research by collector and expert Adrian Grubb, seen by many as the authority on Manic Miner versions and passionate collector of all things Manic Miner.
+The series of articles on Manic Miner for Collectors is based on the research by a collector and expert source, seen by many as the authority on Manic Miner versions and passionate collector of all things Manic Miner.

-Adrian’s research was reviewed over many years by a great many people on the Central Cavern Facebook group.
-PopeyMon got Adrian’s permission to use and edit the articles, and to publish them on the web, with his photos.
-Before these articles were published, Adrian reviewed them for correctness and completeness (see footnote *).
+Their research was reviewed over many years by a great many people on the Central Cavern Facebook group.
+PopeyMon got the expert’s permission to use and edit the articles, and to publish them on the web, with his photos.
+Before these articles were published, the expert reviewed them for correctness and completeness (see footnote *).